ernesto03/powerplantenergycalculator/README.md

 Open Terminal

-Go into the map of the application.
+Go into the extracted folder
 ```sh
 cd powerplantenergycalculator-main
 ```
 Build the docker image for this app by running the command.
-Replace *$nameimage* with a name of your chosing.
+Replace *$nameimage* with a name of your chosing
 ```sh
 sudo docker build -t $nameimage .
 ```
-Run the docker image and replace *$nameimage* by the name you've chosen when building the image.
+Run the docker image and replace *$nameimage* by the name you've chosen when building the image
 ```sh
 sudo docker run -p 8888:8888 $nameimage
 ```
-Now the application is running on your computer.
+Now the application is running on your computer

-Read the next chapter **Usage** to understand how it works.
+Read the next chapter **Usage** to understand how it works Enjoy!
-Enjoy!

 ## Usage

-As the app is now running on your computer inside a docker image, open your browser.
+As the app is now running on your computer inside a docker image, open your browser

-Create a *.json* file by copy and pasting the following code, and save it on your computer.
+Create a *.json* file by copy and pasting the following code, and save it on your computer

 **Only use the following structure/layout.**
 **Do not change the structure/layout in any way.**